 Display your expertise through various forms of content including - blog posts, social media, magazines, videos, and PR.

 A great example of this is Peloton, which has emerged as a brand that is synonymous with fitness, with a cult-like following for its products.
 This was primarily driven by their promotional activities.

 Promote new features

-You need a good promotional strategy when you launch a new product.
+You need a good promotional strategy when you launch a new product, which may require a strategic planning expert.
 You have to create a buzz around the benefits that your product or service provides and focus less on the various features it may have.

 This keeps all your customers informed about the new ways they can use your product, helping you create more ToFu (top of the funnel) and BoFu (bottom of the funnel) leads.

 Now that you know the goals of promotional marketing, let’s talk about its different types.

 Types of promotional marketing